 Your IP address identifies you online.
 It can also show your physical address.
 While it won’t show your exact street address, it can identify your location inside a general area.
 You can easily hide your IP address by using either a VPN or a proxy.
 With either one of those tools, you connect to a server before connecting to the public internet.
 That means anyone trying to discover your IP address will see only the IP of the server, while your address remains hidden and protected.

 A web proxy tool can provide this service for free, but a VPN like Avast SecureLine VPN provides additional privacy benefits: it encrypts your entire internet connection.
-That blocks anyone from snooping on what you’re doing online, especially important if you’re using unsecured public Wi-Fi networks.
+That blocks anyone from snooping on what you’re doing online, which is especially important if you’re using unsecured public Wi-Fi networks.
 Our VPN also allows you to change your virtual location regularly, giving you increased anonymity and robust protection.
 Give Avast SecureLine VPN a spin today and enjoy a safe and secure online experience.

 Avoid “log in with Facebook/Google” options

 You see it all around the web these days, on everything from games to news sites to health apps and more: “sign in with Facebook” or “sign in with Google.”
 The temptation to do so is understandable — who wants to create another unique login and password?
 But signing into a third-party site using Facebook or Google lets that website request more info about you.
-And the more sites you connect to with the same login credentials, the more your personal information can be gathered and compiled in one place.
+And the more sites you connect to with the same login credentials, the more of your personal information can be gathered and compiled in one place.

 Signing into many different sites using just your Facebook or Google account can make you particularly vulnerable to a breach.
 If your account password is leaked, a hacker could then gain access to all the sites you’ve linked up.
 That makes it very easy for a hacker to get all your personal info, and much harder for you to lock down your accounts.